 Great idea: combine the communities in Northwest Arkansas under one more appropriate name - Walton.

-View with North on the left and South to the right.
+View with North on the left towards Missouri and South to the right.
 Below: Walton with North at the top.
-The major nearby metro areas surrounding Walton.
+Major metro areas surrounding Walton.

 Metro Area Population